JeremiahKaren/35percent.github.io/_posts/2016-10-04-heygate-stirling-prize-nomination.md

 HTA Design LLP can't be held fully responsible for Southwark’s failure of course, but Mr Derbyshire has very properly noted that the built environment professions have a duty _‘not to infringe human rights in the way we design and deliver services’_, so it might nonetheless be a case for RIBA to consider when the drafting any national code of conduct and ethics under Mr Derbyshire’s leadership.

-ASH have organised a protest for the evening of the Stirling award – details can be found at the end of the following blog post: [https://architectsforsocialhousing.wordpress.com/2016/09/20/ash-meeting-with-the-riba/](https://architectsforsocialhousing.wordpress.com/2016/09/20/ash-meeting-with-the-riba/)
+ASH have organised a protest at the Stirling Prize awards ceremony tomorrow evening outside RIBA's HQ in Portland Place – full details can be found at the end of the following blog post: [https://architectsforsocialhousing.wordpress.com/2016/09/20/ash-meeting-with-the-riba/](https://architectsforsocialhousing.wordpress.com/2016/09/20/ash-meeting-with-the-riba/)

 ![](http://35percent.org/img/labourandtories_trafalgarplace.png)